launchdarkly/ldcli/internal/sdks/sdk_instructions/lua-server.md

 # Installation steps
-If you want to skip ahead, the final code is available in our [GitHub repository](https://github.com/launchdarkly/lua-server-sdk/tree/main/examples/hello-lua-server).

 1. Lua is a wrapper SDK that depends on the C++ Server SDK.
 The following dependencies assume you will build the C++ Server SDK from source.
 If you already have the C+ Server SDK installed, only LuaRocks is required.

 First, ensure the required build dependencies are installed: